 In fact, the latest Article 29 Working Party’s Opinion points out that the assessment must be done only on a case-by-case basis.
 Fitness data generated in the medical context that can lead to inferring other health information will be surely considered health/sensitive data.
 For example, data about our jogging activity may not be considered sensitive.
-However, when this data is combined with heart rate, or when it is analyzed and compared with data from other people, it can reveal sensitive information about our ability to perform a stressful activity.
-For example, an insurance company could deduce that we fall into a category of people having higher propensity to face some health issues, increasing our insurance or denying our request.
+However, when this data is combined with heart rates, or when it is analyzed and compared with data from other people, it can reveal sensitive information about our ability to perform a stressful activity.
+For example, an insurance company could infer that we fall into a category of people having higher propensity to face some health issues, thus increasing our insurance or denying our request.
 In addition, fitness tracking apps supporting our jogging activity usually collect also geo-positioning data, making them by default sensitive.

 Outlook: the EU General Data Protection Regulation

 The proposed EU GPDR is pending approval and it is extensive (but not exhaustive) about health data definition.
 According to it, health data are all data related to the health status of a data subject and it’s collected for the purpose of deducting health status of someone, such as:

 - information about the registration of the individual for the provision of health services;

 - information about payments or eligibility for health care with respect to the individual;

-- a number, symbol or particular assigned to an individual to uniquely identify the individual for health purposes;
+- a number, symbol or particular sign assigned to an individual to uniquely identify the individual for health purposes;

 - any information about the individual collected in the course of the provision of health services to the individual;